syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Filtering.md

 }
 {% endhighlight %}

 The following code example illustrates how to create a `Spinner` for conditions and add appropriate strings to that `Spinner`.
-Also, it illustrates how the records will be filtered based on the condition selected.
+It also illustrates how the records will be filtered based on the selected condition.

 {% highlight c# %}
 // Code-Behind